schromya/CueTune/README.md

 ## 2. Wiring
 While wiring, make sure the ESP32 is not connected to power.
 To wire the RFID to the ESP32, follow the wire diagram [here in Step 6](https://www.instructables.com/ESP32-With-RFID-Access-Control/).
 You can skip wiring of the LEDs.
 Note, the  ESP32 numbers are the 'D' numbers found on your board (18 means D18).
+To wire the SD Card reader to the ESP32, follow the wiring diagram [here under "ESP32 with microSD Card Module- Schematic Diagram"](https://randomnerdtutorials.com/esp32-microsd-card-arduino/)

 ### 3. Setup Arduino IDE
 In the Arduino IDE, go to Tools > Board > Board Manger.
 Type in ESP32 and install esp32 by Espressif.